Jack Frost Cocktail

 Pour a little shredded coconut on a small plate.

 Take your finger and wet it with simple syrup.
-Run your finger around the top and outside rim on both glasses.
-Roll the glass rim side down in the coconut, shake off any excess and set aside.
+Run your finger around the top and outside rim of both glasses.
+Roll the glass rim side down in the coconut, shake off any excess, and set aside.

-I add 2 to 3 cups of ice into the blender, cap it and blend it all until it is smooth and thick.
-At this point, I coat the rims of my glasses with unsweetened coconut.
+I add 2 to 3 cups of ice into the blender, cap it, and blend it all until it is smooth and thick.

-Divide the frozen concoction between the two glasses, being careful not to pour over the coconut rims.
+Divide and pour the frozen concoction between the two glasses, being careful not to pour over the coconut rims.

-Yummy!
-I hope you enjoyed this recipe as much as I enjoyed drinking it!
+I hope you enjoyed this Jack Frost cocktail recipe as much as I enjoyed drinking it!

 Other blue cocktails